belle2/basf2/online_book/computing/gbasf2.rst

 Installing gbasf2
 -----------------

+Since the DIRAC user interface relies on some middleware components, this limits the operating environments in which gbasf2 can function.
+At this moment, only SL6 and CentOS 7 are supported.

-Unfortunately, at this moment the basf2 and gbasf2 environments are not compatible.
+Also, unfortunately at this moment the basf2 and gbasf2 environments are not compatible.
 This means gbasf2 requires a fresh ssh session (without sourcing ``b2setup``).

 .. note::